-17 | Telecommunications
+18 | Telecommunications

 There is a strong base of telecommunications services and equipment firms in Rochester along with a highly-educated workforce.
-This
+This winning combination has enabled more than 170 telecommunication firms to thrive in the region.

 INFRASTRUCTURE

 Today's land development cannot be considered separate from telecommunications, because the global economy affects nearly all enterprises.